karagionikos/karagionikos/README.md

 About me

-• 🔭Studying Applied Informatics as a 4th year, at University of Macedonia.
+• 🔭Studying Applied Informatics in Computer Science at the University of Macedonia.

 • ⚡Working on personal & university projects.